 I offer counselling for a wide range of issues including depression, anxiety, bereavement, relationship problems and issues stemming from other significant events in people's lives.
 I work from rooms in Union Terrace, between York Hospital and York St John University.

-I have had nearly twenty years experience of working to support people through mental health crises, with substance abuse issues and learning disabilities.
+I have had over twenty years experience of working to support people through mental health crises, with substance abuse issues and learning disabilities.

 I know how daunting it is to choose a counsellor so feel free to arrange an initial informal meeting.
 This may help you to decide whether it would benefit you to begin therapy and for us to work together.

 Please note that there are ten steps down to my room at Union Terrace.

 Training, qualifications & experience

 - M.A.
 Counselling and Psychotherapy York St John University

 - B.A.
 (Hons) English and History: University of Keele